 There will always be an updated or improved version particularly with a website.
 Always make sure you can update the Theme and WordPress when needed.
 An outdated website will be hacked and this is what you don’t want to experience.
 Once a website is hacked, it’s dropped from the search engine.
 The website will then take a long time to get back into the good graces of the search engine.

 Best Practice: always use an updated version of WordPress and WordPress Theme.

 You want a theme that keeps pace with WordPress.
-Not only do they keep pace with WordPress but they integrated their unique Page Builder into the Gutenberg Block system.
-This theme is the Divi Theme.
+The Divi Theme keeps pace with WordPress and integrated their unique Page Builder into the Gutenberg Block system.

 The Divi Theme is your creative partner working by your side as you come to know how the sections, rows, and modules work.
 You are using one of the most used themes in the world.
 Even the designers and developers use this theme.
 The Divi Theme has built-in styling features and you can add content directly onto the page using the advanced Visual Builder.